Steve Martin (motorcyclist)

-After success in trials, he started racing in his home Superbike Championship in 1990, initially on a factory Suzuki.
+After success in trials, Martin started racing in his home Superbike Championship in 1990, initially on a factory Suzuki.
 Years on private bikes followed, but he later earned a Ducati ride.
 He led the 1998 standings until a crash at Phillip Island, but won the title in 1999.
 He also did an assortment of wild card rides in the Superbike World Championship rounds at Phillip Island over the years, as well as four 500cc Grand Prix races in 1999.